nrooney024/m_project_2/README.md

 ###### sort_by_gender_and_last_name
 `db_manager_instance.sort_by_gender_and_last_name`

+PARAM
+- display_in_terminal: If this is passed true, it will display your sort method in the terminal.
+If it's passed false (or left empty), it will not display the sort in the terminal.

 RETURN
 - An array of Person instances sorted by gender (females before males) then by last name ascending.

 ###### sort_by_dob_and_last_name
 `db_manager_instance.sort_by_dob_and_last_name`

+PARAM
+- display_in_terminal: If this is passed true, it will display your sort method in the terminal.
+If it's passed false (or left empty), it will not display the sort in the terminal.

 RETURN
 - An array of Person instances sorted by birth date, ascending then by last name ascending

 ###### sort_by_last_name_desc
 `db_manager_instance.sort_by_last_name_desc`

+PARAM
+- display_in_terminal: If this is passed true, it will display your sort method in the terminal.
+If it's passed false (or left empty), it will not display the sort in the terminal.

 RETURN
 - An array of Person instances sorted by last name, descending.